Shaman King: Second series (2021)

-At Otakon 2015, former Madhouse president and then MAPPA president, Masao Maruyama, expressed his desire to work on a reboot of Shaman King.
-In February 2017, while answering a fan's question, Takei revealed on his official Twitter that he received an offer for an anime reboot of Shaman King, but he turned the offer down because he was told that the new anime would not be able to use the first anime's voice actors and soundtrack music, although Takei hoped for another chance in the future.
+At Otakon 2015, former Madhouse president and then MAPPA president, Masao Maruyama, expressed his desire to work on a second anime adaptation of Shaman King.
+In February 2017, while answering a fan's question, Takei revealed on his official Twitter that he received an offer for another anime adaptation of Shaman King, but he turned the offer down because he was told that the new anime would not be able to use the first anime's voice actors and soundtrack music, although Takei hoped for another chance in the future.

-In June 2020, a new anime television series was announced that would adapt the 35 volumes of the new complete manga edition.
+In June 2020, a second anime television series was announced, which would adapt the 35 volumes of the new complete manga edition.
 The anime is produced by Bridge and directed by Joji Furuta, with series composition by Shōji Yonemura, character designs by Satohiko Sano and music composed by Yuki Hayashi.
 It aired from April 1, 2021 to April 21, 2022, on TV Tokyo.
-The series consists of 52 episodes from four Blu-ray Disc boxes, each with 13 episodes: with the first two scheduled for a release on August 25 and November 24, 2021 respectively, and the last two set for release on February 23 and May 25, 2022.
+The series consists of 52 episodes from four Blu-ray Disc boxes, each with 13 episodes, released from August 25, 2021, to May 25, 2022.
 Netflix acquired the streaming rights to the series for an English dub, and it premiered on August 9, 2021 on the streaming platform.

-At the end of the reboot's finale, it was announced that a sequel has been green-lit.

 Audio

-The music for the Shaman King anime adaptation was composed by Toshiyuki Omori.
-Two CD soundtracks have been released for the Shaman King anime series.
-The first soundtrack was released on March 27, 2002, as Shaman King: Vocal Collection, and contains 14 tracks, including the first opening and ending themes in their original television lengths.
-Shaman King: Original Soundtrack followed on June 26, 2002, with an additional 20 tracks and the second opening theme "Northern Lights".
+The music for the first Shaman King anime adaptation was composed by Toshiyuki Omori.
+Two CD soundtracks were released; the first one was on March 27, 2002, titled Shaman King: Vocal Collection, and contains 14 tracks, including the first opening and ending themes in their original television lengths; the second one, Shaman King: Original Soundtrack, was released on June 26 of that same year, with an additional 20 tracks and the second opening theme "Northern Lights".
 Six character song CDs were released on March 24, 2004, sung by the voice actors as their respective characters.
 Three drama CDs have been produced for the series as well, featuring the original voice actors from the series.